metagenomics/metagenomics-tk/docs/tutorials/tutorial2/reads_to_genomes.md

     cd /vol/volume/sessions/metagenomics_metagenomics-tk
     ```

     Copy the following command to execute the Toolkit.
-The Toolkit will need about 3 to 5 (Todo: update) minutes to complete.
+The Toolkit will need about 10 to 12 minutes to complete.

     ```BASH
     ---8<--- "scripts/tutorials/tutorial2/test_reads_to_genomes.sh:4:13"